amatov/SegmentationBiomarkerCTC/coverslip/low_resolution/README.md

-MATLAB Compiler
+Matlab Compiler

 Prepared by Nik Mihaylov

 1. Prerequisites for Deployment

 .
-Verify the MATLAB Compiler Runtime (MCR) is installed and ensure you
+Verify the Matlab Compiler Runtime (MCR) is installed and ensure you
   have installed version 7.16.

 .
 If the MCR is not installed, run MCRInstaller, located in: